aws/aws-cdk/design/aws-ecs-autoscaling-queue-worker.md

   readonly image: ContainerImage;

   /**
-   * The CMD value to pass to the container.
-A string with commands delimited by commas.
+   * The CMD value to pass to the container as a string array.
    *
    * @default none
    */
-  readonly command?: string;
+  readonly command?: string[];

   /**
    * Number of desired copies of running tasks